Managing backups for your ONTAP systems

-You can manage backups for your Cloud Volumes ONTAP and on-premises ONTAP systems by changing the backup schedule, creating new backup policies, enabling/disabling volume backups, pausing backups, deleting backups, and more.
+You can manage backups for your Cloud Volumes ONTAP and on-premises ONTAP systems by changing the backup schedule, enabling/disabling volume backups, pausing backups, deleting backups, and more.
+This includes all types of backups, including Snapshot copies, replicated volumes, and backup files in object storage.

-Caution Do not manage or change backup files directly from your cloud provider environment.
+Caution Do not manage or change backup files directly on your storage systems or from your cloud provider environment.
 This may corrupt the files and will result in an unsupported configuration.

-You can view a list of all the volumes that are currently being backed up in the Backup Dashboard.
+You can view a list of all the volumes that are currently being backed up in the Volumes Backup Dashboard.
+This includes all types of backups, including Snapshot copies, replicated volumes, and backup files in object storage.
+You can also view the volumes in those working environments that are not currently being backed up.

 Steps